Dachshund Care: Keeping Your Pup Happy and Healthy

 Nurturing Dachshund pups requires familiarity with their history and personality.
 Once you cover all that, you may start dealing with the main part—Dachshund care.
 So, let’s dig into what you need to know.

 Dachshund cuties, also known as wiener or sausage dogs, come from Germany, where they were bred five centuries ago.
-Their name in the literal translation means, a badger dog.
+Their name in the literal translation means a badger dog.
 Their task was to hunt badgers and other pests who made farmers’ lives miserable.
-Hence their instinctive habit of attacking whatever comes their way.
+Hence, they have an instinctive habit of attacking whatever comes their way.
 Don’t be surprised to see them gang up on much larger animals.
 They most certainly believe they’re elephants or lions at times.

 Barking is how they warn of danger, and they seem to find it everywhere!
 Their favorite hobbies are digging and chewing, to which they resort when they feel bored or alone.
 Your hairy friend will not seek your attention only when you’re asleep (if you’re lucky).

 These cuties are known for their temperamental personality.
 They can snap at the slightest provocation.
 Once they switch back to their regular Dachshund mode, your beastie becomes a mellow pup.
 Don’t make sudden moves when you are around them, and most importantly, avoid doing anything that could scare them.

 When you welcome a new pup to your home, examine its temperament by looking out for the following checkmarks:

 Although Dachshund pups have their distinguishing traits, each one of them is unique and may deviate from the expected behavioral model.